LAN255 - Outboard motor Vevor - Free user manual and instructions

 ENVIRONMENTAL COMPLIANCE STATEMENT

-It is the intention of VEVOR to be a responsible corporate citizen, operating compliance with known and applicable environmental regulations, and a good neighbor in the communities where we make or sell our products.
+It is the intention of VEVOR to be a responsible corporate citizen, operating in compliance with known and applicable environmental regulations, and a good neighbor in the communities where we make or sell our products.

 INDUSTRY CANADA COMPLIANCE